TIPS on Timing a Video VO Audition or Gig

 I was thinking today how I respond to a video VO audition.
 How can I make my audition stand above the rest.

 If your potential client gives you a scratch track of their audio with video and the VO is recorded by someone in their office, try this.
-I most always play their audio sound track onto my editor, so I can see, hear and display their timing.
+I most always play their audio soundtrack onto my editor, so I can see, hear and display their timing.

 If they have asked you to “sound like their example” you are simply listening for their natural emphasis, tone and timing.
 They do NOT want you to emulate their VO example.
 Otherwise, they wouldn’t need you in the first place.
-Bring your “A Game” to the audition.
+Bring your “A” Game to the audition.
 Let them hear how YOU would perform for their project.

 First, once you understand their “taste”, lay down your track with your interpretation of their script.
 Once completed and you’re pleased with your performance, you now need YOUR audio to fit THEIR graphics and timing on the screen.

 Then, cut up your voice to allow you to slide your sentences to meet their pace.
 Put theirs on Track 1 and yours on Track 2.
 Line them up.
-So when played back, your audio now syncs with their project.
+So, when played back, your audio now syncs with their project.

 Now, mute their audio and finish producing your MP3 or requested format.
 Then send them your audition.
 Mention in your email, if you can, that you have timed your audio to their video.
 This will allow them to hear exactly how YOU sound in their work.
 That will go far in showing them you care and want to earn their business.
 Plus, it saves them a lot of time.

 I always try to do this for all accepted projects like this.
 It furthers your professional standards.
-And, causes your work to always be above those that don’t take the time to work hard for the client.
+And causes your work to always be above those that don’t take the time to work hard for the client.

 A Twisted New World